Prepare for the Cambridge C1 Advanced (CAE) exam

 Cambridge C1 Advanced (CAE) preparation

-Lessons are devoted to developing the skills and linguistic abilities that are required to not only achieve success in the C1 Advanced (CAE) Exam, but that will also enable the student to operate in English with ease across cultural and linguistic borders.
+Morning lessons are devoted to developing the skills and linguistic abilities that are required to not only achieve success in the C1 Advanced (CAE) Exam, but that will also enable the student to operate in English with ease across cultural and linguistic borders.
 These lessons and workshops allow students to develop linguistic flair, as well as key 21st century skills such as critical thinking, creativity, resilience, and leadership.

 Learners are coached in the content of the exam, and strategies for understanding and navigating the test questions are explored and practised.